Znote/ZnoteAAC/README.md

 6: Enjoy Znote AAC.
 You can look around [HERE] (http://otland.net/forums/website-applications.118/) for plugins and resources to Znote AAC, for instance various free templates to use.

+7: Please note that you need PHP cURL enabled to make Paypal payments work.

 ### This is the developement repository for the Znote AAC project.
 # TODO 1.5:
 * Confirm TFS 1.0 LUA scripts works (Shop system, first items)